gjedeer/all-in-one-event-calendar/readme.txt

 * Fixed: Removed link from event's view when event was imported from a CSV/ICS file.
 * Fixed: Removed Ticketing TRY (Turkish Lira) currency as it is unsupported by PayPal.
 * Fixed: The API sign up/sign in process would fail sometimes.
+* Fixed: Multi-days events were overlapping in month view.

 = Version 2.5.16 =
 * Improved: Changed some error messages for Ticketing and API access.